Philip William Skinner Miles

 Miles was elected a Conservative MP for Bristol at the 1837 general election and held the seat until 1852 when he did not seek re-election.

 Miles was appointed High Sheriff of Gloucestershire for 1863.
 He was Chairman of the Port and Pier Railway Company.

 Family life

-In 1846 Miles married Pamela Adelaide Napier (1823-1910), daughter of Lieutenant-General Sir William Francis Patrick Napier and Caroline Amelia Fox.
+In Guernsey in 1846 Miles married Pamela Adelaide Napier (1823-1910), daughter of Lieutenant-General Sir William Francis Patrick Napier and Caroline Amelia Fox.
 They had one child, Philip Napier Miles (1865–1935).
 Miles died on 1 October 1881 at Kings Weston House aged 65.